 How to Choose a Great Periodontist in Your Area

 Most of us learn at a young age that we need to see the dentist at least once a year.
-But many people are not familiar with periodontists or what they do.
+But many people are not familiar with periodontists in Orlando or what they do.

 Periodontitis is more commonly known as gum disease, and a periodontist is a specialist with intensive training to help diagnose, treat, and prevent infections of the gums.
 In addition to at least four years of dental school, periodontists receive three additional years of specialty training, culminating in a certification by the American Board of Periodontology.